git-pull/website/code_explorer/django-vs-flask.rst

 in Flask.
 Further, you'll likely be reading Flask's code too to gain deeper understanding into it.

-I feel it's *too* utilitarian, *too* much of a swiss-army knife.
-The control that Flask gives comes at the cost of omitting niceties I most web projects would actually *find helpful*, not an encumbrance.
+The control Flask gives comes at the cost of omitting niceties most web projects would actually *find helpful*, not an encumbrance.

-Over 10 years, the web hasn't changed that fundamentally that Rails and Django broke.
-On the contrary, they thrived since at the end of the day, the project is just serving up JSON, HTML, CSS and JS assets.
-Flask will get many that far.

 What about authentication?